jashandeep-sohi/python-blowfish/README.rst

 Electronic Codebook Mode (ECB)
 ##############################
+**Note: ECB mode does not provide strong confidentiality, regardless of the cipher, and is not recommended for use in applications.**
 To encrypt or decrypt data in ECB mode, use `encrypt_ecb` or `decrypt_ecb` methods of the `Cipher` object.
 ECB mode can only operate on data that is a multiple of the block-size in length.